 Hope Simpson pointed out that the attack rates of influenza in families are generally low, whereas attack rates in institutions such as boarding schools and army camps are often high [1].
 Consider a respiratory virus in a family setting that evolves increased virulence.
 The likely result is that a higher proportion of family members will become sick and remain at home.
 Since these patients will not be at work or school there may be fewer opportunities for transmission to other families than would be the case for a milder strain that allows its hosts to carry on working.
 (Animals may show similar behavior because they often keep away from other members of their species when they are sick.
 For example, cattle with foot-and-mouth disease often stand alone in a field and may be reluctant to move [19].)
 Contrast this with the situation in an institution.
 There, patients may be forced to remain close to their colleagues whether they are sick or well, and extra virulence may increase viral shedding and allow greater transmission.
 This may explain the sudden appearance of "Spanish" Influenza in the autumn of 1918 [99].
 During World War I, unprecedented numbers of soldiers were stationed in military camps and trenches, many concentrated on the Western Front (for example, 1.1 to 1.2 million British and Dominion soldiers were there at any one time during the war [50]).
 Moreover, unlike most civilians, they engaged in synchronized activities and were therefore subjected to simultaneous temperature fluctuations, including fluctuations from weather in tents and trenches.
 The high density of susceptible hosts, combined with high transmission rates resulting in part from temperature fluctuations, may have given rise to non-equilibrium selection that increased virulence [6].
-The 1918 pandemic appears to have begun in a sparsely-populated rural in Kansas, where it caused several deaths [134].
-However the strain decreased its incubation period [60] and increased its virulence after it spread into the armed forces.
-Once this high level of virulence was attained in the military, similar selection may have maintained virulence and hastened the virus's transmission through civilian populations.
+Once this high level of virulence was attained, similar selection may have maintained virulence and hastened the virus's transmission through civilian populations.